- Subscribe to RSS Feed

 }

-Sometimes you want to know how many records in total match your query.
+However, sometimes you want to loop over the first X results and you also want know how many records in total match your query.
 You can accomplish this by using GlideRecord.getRowCount().
 That triggers a third query.

 var incidentGr = new GlideRecord("incident");